 Culture of CSF, blood, bone marrow aspirate, or tissue specimens can be performed in liquid media.
 Other tests that have been developed but are not frequently used in clinical settings include antibody detection in the CSF and intrathecal space (low sensitivity), polymerase chain reaction (PCR), and serum proteomic tests.
 Research tools such as isoenzyme analysis and restriction fragment length polymorphism (RFLP) are used for definitive subspecies identification.

-A wet smear of unstained blood or a Giemsa-stained thick smear (more sensitive; Wright and Leishman stains are inadequate) is examined to look for mobile trypanosomes (see the image below); the organisms remain mobile for only 15-20 minutes.
+A wet smear of unstained blood or a Giemsa-stained thick smear (more sensitive) is examined to look for mobile trypanosomes (see the image below).
+The organisms remain mobile for only 15-20 minutes.
 This technique is most sensitive in the early stages of the disease, when the number of circulating parasites is highest (≥5000/mL), particularly in T brucei rhodesiense (East African) trypanosomiasis.
+Wright and Leishman stains are inadequate.

 Chancre aspirate can be used as a wet preparation, especially in East African trypanosomiasis, but a blood smear is more sensitive.

-Lymph node aspiration at a high dry magnification (´400) is commonly used as a rapid test for trypanosomes.
-It requires an immediate search for parasites because, as noted (see above), the organisms are mobile for only 15-20 minutes.
+Lymph node aspiration at a high dry magnification (400x) is commonly used as a rapid test for trypanosomes.
+It requires an immediate search for parasites because, as noted above, the organisms are mobile for only 15-20 minutes.
 This test has more utility in T brucei gambiense (West African) trypanosomiasis.

 Bone marrow aspiration may yield positive results in some patients.